 Here’s an example from Amazon, but there are lots of possibilities.

 Keep the box.
-Our cart comes apart easily and packs back into it’s box.
+Our cart comes apart easily and packs back into its box.
 It takes a lot of tape to keep the box together, but it’s worth it.

-As we are packing, a lot of our tools and pit display materials are stored in the shelves inside box.
+As we are packing, a lot of our tools and pit display materials are stored on the shelves inside the box.
 Heavier items, usually tools like a hammer, are taped to the shelf so they don’t move around in transit.
 With all the extras, the cart box usually comes in around 40-45lbs and is our 2nd piece of checked luggage.

 From there it’s a team decision.
-Usually we have about another 35-40lbs of stuff (motors, spare parts, giveaways).
+Usually, we have about another 35-40lbs of stuff (motors, spare parts, giveaways).
 Sometimes we pack it all into one suitcase and the team has three pieces of checked luggage.
 Other times, we split the stuff between team members and they put it in their own suitcases.
 Both approaches can work.

 Expect to have that bag hand searched.
 They always want to look at the batteries.
 I try to send that bag (and person), through security first so they are finished by the time the rest of the team is through screening.

-Make sure the team double checks their backpacks and laptop bags as part of packing.
+Make sure the team double-checks their backpacks and laptop bags as part of packing.
 Many team members end up at the airport with tools they didn’t even realize they had in their laptop bag!
 Most of these items have to be left at security, so have everyone check all the pockets of their carry-on bags before you leave.

-Pack a letter with a picture of the robot on the top of robot box, cart box and any suitcases with ‘odd’ items.
+Pack a letter with a picture of the robot on the top of the robot box, cart box and any suitcases with ‘odd’ items.
 Security is going to look in your checked luggage.
 They may be gentler if they know what they are looking at.